Top 5 Best CPAP Masks

 Although choosing the right CPAP machine is important, it is generally the fit of the mask that’s going to determine whether you comply with nightly CPAP therapy or not.
 If it’s uncomfortable or the wrong style, people typically stop using the whole machine, instead of trying to find a better design.

-Generally covering the nose and mouth, full face CPAP masks are well suited for people who breathe through their mouth.
-Usually designed to seal around the nose and mouth, cushioned edges often form the shape of a triangle or oval, which is held in place by four-point headgear.
+Generally covering the nose and mouth, full-face CPAP masks are well-suited for people who breathe through their mouths.
+Usually designed to seal around the nose and mouth, cushioned edges often form a triangle or oval shape, which is held in place by four-point headgear.

-Sitting on the bridge of the nose and covering either the bottom half of the nose or the whole nose, nasal CPAP masks are held in place with four-point headgear attached to the frame.
+Nasal CPAP masks sit on the bridge of the nose and cover either the bottom half or the whole nose.
+They are held in place with four-point headgear attached to the frame.

 They can be configured as a nasal cradle, forming a triangular seal around the nose to the upper lip (leaving the mouth uncovered), or as a nasal prong that forms seals around both nostril openings.